Cerebral Palsy Hemiplegia

 When the child begins to sit, he or she may fall to the affected side.
 When their strength increases, however, children with cerebral palsy hemiplegia may be able to hold themselves up and have no problems sitting.

-Contact A Connecticut Cerebral Palsy Lawyer
+Contact a Connecticut Hemiplegic Cerebral Palsy Attorney

 If you have had a child who suffers from cerebral palsy, you might want to contact a Connecticut cerebral palsy attorney to see if you have legitimate grounds for a lawsuit.
 A lawsuit can help you seek compensation for birth injuries that were caused by mistakes before, during or shortly after delivery.